Tax Collector's Office

 If you sold your real estate and receive a tax bill, please contact the Tax Collector’s office.
 If you receive a real estate bill and you escrow for taxes, please forward the bill to your mortgage company.
 If you no longer own the motor vehicle on which the tax bill is based or you have moved, please contact the Tax Assessor’s office at 203-452-5016.
 Written documentation as to the disposition of the vehicle and license plates is required by the Tax Assessor in order to receive proper credit.
 Remember that when you receive a motor vehicle tax bill, nine months of the year covered by the bill have already passed.

 The time period covered by Motor Vehicle Tax Bills is October 1 through September 30.
 Vehicles registered between October 2 and the following July 31 will appear on a Supplemental Motor Vehicle list provided to the Tax Assessor by the Department of Motor Vehicles.
 Supplemental Motor Vehicle bills are sent out in December and are due in one installment on January 1.
-There will be an additional $2.00 charge for each motor vehicle bill reported delinquent to the Department of Motor Vehicles.

 If you owe delinquent property taxes on any vehicle in your name, you may not renew any registrations at the Department of Motor Vehicles without paying your taxes first.
 All past due taxes in your name must be paid in full by cash, bank check, or money order for an immediate clearance stamp or release form.
 For payments made by personal check, clearance will be given after ten business days.
 All outstanding vehicle taxes in your name, including taxes not yet delinquent, must be paid, including a release fee, in order for a release to be issued.
 This includes the January installment.